-Dr. Maria Amália Cavinato Nascimento, from Institute for Biomedical Aging Research, Leopold Franzens Universität Innsbruck, Austria will join the Skin Ageing & Challenges 2021 Congress which will be held on November 11-12, 2021 in Lisbon, Portugal & Online and will give a presentation entitled “Targeting Cellular Senescence based on Interorganelle communication, multilevel proteostasis, and metabolic control“.
+Dr. Maria Amália Cavinato Nascimento, from Institute for Biomedical Aging Research, Leopold Franzens Universität Innsbruck, Austria will join the Skin Ageing & Challenges 2021 Congress to talk about “Targeting Cellular Senescence based on Interorganelle communication, multilevel proteostasis, and metabolic control“.

 Skin Ageing & Challenges 2021